 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Solstad Farstad reported total carbon emissions of approximately 513,139,000 kg CO2e.
 This figure includes 352,125,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources.
-Scope 2 emissions, related to purchased electricity, amounted to about 12,000 kg CO2e (market-based), while Scope 3 emissions, which cover indirect emissions from the value chain, totalled approximately 185,462,000 kg CO2e.
-Notably, employee commuting contributed about 56,000 kg CO2e, and purchased goods and services accounted for approximately 18,089,000 kg CO2e.
+Scope 2 emissions, related to purchased electricity, amounted to about 12,000 kg CO2e (market-based) and 160,825,000 kg CO2e (location-based).
+Additionally, Scope 3 emissions, which encompass indirect emissions from the value chain, totalled approximately 185,462,000 kg CO2e, with significant contributions from employee commuting (56,000 kg CO2e) and purchased goods and services (18,089,000 kg CO2e).
 In 2023, the company reported Scope 1 emissions of about 582,280,000 kg CO2e and Scope 3 emissions of approximately 900,000,000 kg CO2e.
-The previous year, 2022, saw Scope 1 emissions at around 720,101,000 kg CO2e and Scope 3 emissions reaching approximately 1,000,000,000 kg CO2e.
-Despite these significant emissions figures, Solstad Farstad has not disclosed specific reduction targets or initiatives through the Science Based Targets initiative (SBTi) or other climate pledges.
-The emissions data is not cascaded from a parent company, indicating that it is independently reported by Solstad Offshore ASA.
-Overall, Solstad Farstad's emissions profile highlights the challenges faced by the maritime industry in reducing carbon footprints, while the absence of formal reduction commitments suggests an area for potential improvement in their climate strategy.
+The previous year, 2022, saw Scope 1 emissions at around 720,101,000 kg CO2e and Scope 3 emissions reaching 1,000,000,000 kg CO2e.
+This indicates a trend of fluctuating emissions, particularly in Scope 3, which is often the largest contributor in the maritime industry.
+Despite these figures, Solstad Farstad has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
+The emissions data is not cascaded from a parent company, and all figures are reported directly by Solstad Offshore ASA.
+The company continues to monitor its emissions and engage in industry-standard practices to address climate change, although specific strategies or commitments have not been detailed.

 Access structured emissions data, company-specific emission factors, and source documents